NexPlayer/Android-SDK/advanced.md

 `NexVideoRenderer` will call the methods provided in this interface automatically during playback to notify the application when various events have occurred.

-In most cases, the handling of these events is optional; `NexPlayer`™ will continue playback normally without the application doing anything special.
+In most cases, the handling of these events is optional; `NexPlayer` will continue playback normally without the application doing anything special.
 For best results, handling all events is recommended.

 See each individual *IListener* method for a recommendation on how to handle the event in the application.